Paes's 30-year Davis Cup dream ends as Ecuador, Italy enjoy empty feeling - RFI

 Italian tennis federation match director Sergio Palmieri suggested that the often combustible Fognini was better suited to playing in an empty stadium.

 "Fabio was very calm, very collected.
-We joked that maybe he should play behind closed doors all the time," Palmieri told daviscup.com.
+We joked that maybe he should play behind closed doors all the time," said Palmieri.

 All sports in Italy are being played behind closed doors as the country tries to stem the spread of COVID-19 which has caused 233 fatalities with more than 5,000 infected.

-In Nur-Sultan, Kazakhstan defeated the Netherlands when Alexander Bublik saw off Robin Haase 7-6 (7/4), 6-1.
+Colombia made the most of Bogota's high altitude to defeat 2016 champions Argentina for the first time.

-Germany sealed a 4-1 win over Belarus in Duesseldorf with Jan-Lennard Struff winning his second rubber of the weekend, seeing off Egor Gerasimov 6-3, 6-2.
+Level at 1-1 overnight, world number one doubles pair Juan Sebastian Cabal and Robert Farah edged Maximo Gonzalez and Horacio Zeballos 6-3, 6-7 (3/7), 7-5 with Daniel Elahi Galan securing a place in the final thanks to a 6-3, 6-4 win against Juan Ignacio Londero.

-Mikael Ymer also claimed a second win, battling past Alejandro Tabilo 6-3, 5-7, 6-3 as Sweden edged out Chile in Stockholm.
+Elsewhere, Kazakhstan defeated the Netherlands when Alexander Bublik saw off Robin Haase 7-6 (7/4), 6-1 while Germany sealed a 4-1 win over Belarus with Jan-Lennard Struff winning his second rubber of the weekend, seeing off Egor Gerasimov 6-3, 6-2.

-The ties between 32-time winners United States and Uzbekistan, Colombia against Argentina and Slovakia against neighbours Czech Republic were to be decided later.
+Mikael Ymer also claimed a second win, battling past Alejandro Tabilo 6-3, 5-7, 6-3 as Sweden edged out Chile.

-The 12 winners from this weekend's qualifiers will join champions Spain, Canada, Britain, Russia, France and Serbia in November's finals in Madrid.
+The 12 qualifiers will join champions Spain, Canada, Britain, Russia, France and Serbia in November's finals in Madrid.

 © 2020 AFP